doug-harriman/electroplating-stirrer/EE/servo-control-module/CAM/readme.md

 1. Convert Gerber to SVG with [Gerbonara](https://gerbolyze.gitlab.io/gerbonara/#).
 2. Convert SVG to G-Code with [SvgToGcode](https://github.com/johannesnoordanus/SvgToGcode).
 Note that this is a fork of another version of the same file.
 It seems unlikely the recommended `pip install` command will install the maintained fork, so I intend to pull a copy via `git` and install via `pip -e <path to source>`.

+## Overall Process

+Note: For all operations, keep grbl software running and maintain XY home position.

+1. Mount bare PCB to a flat but sacrificial material which is clamped to the mill bed.
+PCB mounting via glued tape attached to both surfaces.
+Doublesided tape will work well also.
+2. If the PCB is double sided, drill corner holes that can be fitted with dowell pins for locating.
+3. Autolevel board
+4. Isolation route PCB back side.
+Start with back side to minimize flips (assuming silksceen is front side only).
+5. If double sided: clean PCB apply and cure back side soldermask, flip board, repeat steps 3 & 4 for front side.
+6. Clean PCB, apply & cure soldermask.
+8. Mount laser.
+9. Ablate silkscreen image.
+10. Apply & cure silkscreen ink
+11. Ablate soldermask for solder pads
+12. Remount spindle
+13. Drill
+14. Edge route
+15. Tin exposed pads.